The Co Founder: Career

-In a November 2017 interview with Electric Daze Magazine Van Wyck was quoted saying that the songs on gymnasium are "more dynamic, less folk and a lot more emphasis on bass and rhythm."
+In a November 2017 interview with Electric Daze Magazine previous bandmember Nikko Van Wyck was quoted saying that the songs on gymnasium are "more dynamic, less folk and a lot more emphasis on bass and rhythm."
 Eller has gone on to explain that "the majority of it ["gymnasium"] last May, with Luke, over two or three weeks and have been steadily chipping away at the production process since then."

 "Full Stop", the debut single off "gymnasium" was released via The Grey Estates.
 The Grey Estates praised the release as "endearing borderline alt-country moments are overpowered by the grandiose sounds of reverb fueled power chords that fill the room.
 Over it all sit simplistic, poetic-esq lyrics that are just melodramatic enough to fit the mood".
 Seattle Music Insider lauded the tracks dynamic volume shifts and emotional performances, stating "as the track crescendos one final time, each instrument remains controlled; this, as it seems, is one of the strongest tools in The Co Founder’s toolbox, in that they have an impeccable ability to remain together and tight, no matter how loud or soft they wish to be."
 A music video for Full Stop was released shortly after the single's initial premiere - hosted by Atwood Magazine, the video depicts an 8bit dinosaur attempting to maneuver the difficulties of "DIY Tour Runner", a fictitious arcade game created by the band in an effort to illustrate the lyrical content of Full Stop.
 In March 2018 the band made their first appearance at Austin, TX's South by Southwest Music Festival, performing at South by Hikes Fest on March 14.

 In early April 2018 the band announced plans for their first Full US tour, to be followed by their first string of international tour dates - a 10-day tour of Japan.

 "Quarter Mile", the third and final single from "gymnasium" was released July 12 via New Noise Magazine - speaking to the lyrical content, Eller is quoted as saying "Lyrically, ‘Quarter Mile’ centers around my struggles with depression/suicidal ideation.
 Mental health has been an ongoing battle for me since I was 15–16, and the song is meant to speak to that back and forth – feeling okay one day, and stuck in a hole on the next."

 The band completed their first full US tour in October 2018, consisting of 35 shows in 40 days, spanning over 27 states.